javascript-awesome/angular-aac-es6/README.md

 * NPM 3+

 Make sure you have globally installed latest versions of such NPM modules:
-* Gulp 4
 * webpack

 ## Install
 Run `npm install` to download all dependencies

 ## Usage - Development
-Run `npm run serve` to start watcher and local server.
+Run `npm run dev` to start watcher and local server.
 Follow console messages.

-In case of error, make sure you have latest version of Gulp installed
+Now browse to the app at `http://localhost:8080/`

 ## Usage - Production